-Leadership in Crises is a five-day online executive program led by Faculty Chair Dutch Leonard, a leading expert in crisis management and the George F. Baker Jr. Professor of public management at Harvard Kennedy School.
+Leadership in Crises is a five-day executive program led by Faculty Chairs Dutch Leonard, a leading expert in crisis management and the George F. Baker Jr. Professor of public management at Harvard Kennedy School, and Arn Howitt.

-The program features intensive, interactive discussions using the Harvard case-study method, supplemented by lectures, exercises, and small-group work.
+The program features intensive, interactive discussions using the Harvard case-study method, supplemented by lectures and exercises.

 The case studies give you exposure to real-world issues and help you work through possible approaches and solutions to problems that actual managers have confronted.
 It is case teaching that reveals the power of a diverse learning group and makes for open and lively classroom discussion.